 HIS ARREST NO SURPRISE

 Karl Toft says he always knew he’d get caught, he just didn’t know when.
 In recalling the day he was nabbed, he says he was at home on Dundonald Street in downtown Fredericton when he heard a knock at the door.
 He opened the door and there stood two policemen.
 Game over.

 Toft was given bail, but he used his freedom to try to kill himself.
 He drove to Florencevile, about an hour outside Fredericton, booked a motel room, popped 60 sleeping pills and drifted off to sleep, figuring he’d wake up somewhere warm.
 But an officer with the Royal Canadian Mounted Police found him.
 Toft was in a coma.
 He was rushed to hospital where he remained for several days.

 After Toft pleaded guilty for his part in sexually assaulting nearly 20 boys at the reform school, he was given a 13-year sentence and shipped off to a federal penitentiary.
 I say his part because I’m convinced the man didn’t act alone; call it a ‘gut feeling’ that nags at me like an unpaid bill.
 But that’s a story for another day.

 Toft now admits he had sex with about 200 boys.
 Some say the figure may be higher.

-“Whoever causes one of these little ones who believe in me to sin, it would be better for him for a great millstone were hung around his neck and he were thrown in the sea.”
-Mark 9:42
+“And whoever shall offend one of these little ones who believe in me, it would be better for him that a millstone were hanged around his neck and he were cast into the sea.”
+King James Bible Mark 9:42

 Toft was released from prison in 2002, and three years after that he walked out of an Edmonton halfway house a free man.